JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Background and related work

 \subsection{Benchmarks for software testing}

-Empirical evaluations can be performed on various kinds of benchmarks (\ie classes under test).
+Empirical evaluations can be performed on various benchmarks (\ie classes under test).
 For instance, Fraser and Arcuri built \textsc{SF110} \cite{Fraser2014b}, a corpus of 23,886 classes from 110 open-source projects used to evaluate and compare unit test generators.
 Other benchmarks follow a different approach by using actual bugs extracted from Java software systems.
-For instance, \defectsforj \cite{Just2014b} is a collection of reproducible bugs and a supporting infrastructure that has been widely used for evaluating software testing and debugging approaches.
+For instance, \defectsforj \cite{Just2014b} is a collection of reproducible bugs and a supporting infrastructure widely used for evaluating software testing and debugging approaches.
 In its latest version (v2.0.0), \defectsforj contains 835 bugs from 17 Java software systems \cite{Gay2020}.
 Similarly, \textsc{BugSwarm} \cite{Dmeiri2019} is a toolkit designed to mine reproducible failures and corresponding fixes to evaluate fault-detection, localization, and repair approaches.

 \juge supports the definition of customized benchmarks.
 For instance, previous editions of the tool competition have used classes from \defectsforj's projects and classes collected from open-source projects.
-Section \ref{sec:benchmarkselection} details the guidelines, based on our experience in the tool competition, to select classes under test for an empirical evaluation.
+Section \ref{subsec:benchmarkselection} discusses guidelines to select classes under test for an empirical evaluation based on our experience in the tool competition and related work.